 - Physical disfigurement

 This part of the process can get complicated.
 For instance, the other driver may not take responsibility for causing your severe injuries, or the driver’s insurance company may contend you do not have adequate proof to show that the accident caused these injuries.
-So, you have a lot at stake if you cannot successfully prove your case.
+So, you have a lot at stake if you cannot successfully prove your case – a car accident lawyer from our firm can provide valuable legal support.

 You must also prove that the at-fault driver’s negligence caused the accident that left you with physical injuries and vehicle damage.
 As required by Florida’s negligence statute, we can help you prove that: